 Don’t forget: Just like your mortgage insurance, purchasing mortgage points is tax-deductible too.

-If you’re required to have an escrow account, then great!
-Setup your own version of one using a high-interest savings account where you can park a year’s worth of tax and bill payments.
+If you’re not required to have an escrow account, then great!
+Setup your own version of one using a high-interest online savings account where you can park a year’s worth of principal and interest payments as well as the annual taxes and home-owners insurance premiums.

 16. Skip the escrow.